Adjacency Graphs of Polyhedral Surfaces: General Polyhedral Surfaces

-If we additionally insist that each polygon shares \emph{all} of its sides with other polygons, the polyhedral surface describe a closed volume.
-In this model, $K_7$ can be realized as the Szilassi polyhedron; see \Cref{fig:szilassi}.
+\begin {proof} Our construction for Proposition~\ref {prop:nonconvex} represents a vertex of degree $d$ by a polygon with at most $4d+2$ sides.
+It is not hard to improve this to exactly $3d$: instead of a rectangular comb, we can use a triangular one, with triangular gaps between successive teeth.
+The corollary now follows from the fact that the sum of degrees is twice the number of edges in~$G$. \end {proof}

+For some graphs, this bound is tight; for example, the graph which consists of a single edge.
+However, some graphs admit much better embeddings.
+The lower bound on the number of sides for a vertex of degree $d$ is exactly $d$.
+There are graphs that realize this lower bound: they are exactly the adjacency graphs of \emph {closed} polyhedral surfaces.
+In this model, $K_7$ can be realized as the so-called Szilassi polyhedron; for an illustration, see~\cite{wikipedia-szilassi}.
 The tetrahedron and the Szilassi polyhedron are the only two known polyhedra in which each face shares a side with every other face~\cite{wikipedia-szilassi}.
 Which other (complete) graphs can be realized in this way remains an open problem.